tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 **IE Class**.
 The Darwin Core Information Element class, for example "Record-level"

 **InformationElement:ActedUpon**.
-The Darwin Core term(s) that are the focus of the test, for example "dwc:country, dwc:countryCode"
+The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) that are the focus of the test, for example "dwc:country, dwc:countryCode"

 **InformationElement:Consulted**.
-The Darwin Core term(s) that are required to be consulted in the process of evaluating the InformationElements:ActedUpon, for example "dwc:countryCode"
+The [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) that are required to be consulted in the process of evaluating the InformationElements:ActedUpon, for example "dwc:countryCode"

 **Specification**.
 The formal definition of how the test must be implemented, for example "EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdq:sourceAuthority; otherwise NOT_COMPLIANT"